 How should I support my child with potty training?

-Remember what I said at the very start - you are not trying to get your child clean and dry, you are supporting them to become independent.
+Remember, you are not simply trying to get your child clean and dry, you are supporting them to become independent.
 So take your child to the shops, go to the pants rack and give them a choice between two different packs of simple pants (don’t overwhelm them with choice).
-Don’t make a big deal out of this - you’re just buying pants for goodness sake!
+Don’t make a big deal out of this - you’re just buying pants!
 Buy at least a dozen pairs.

 Should I use a star chart?